 According to data collected by the National Coalition on Homelessness, 3.5 million Americans are without a place to call home.
 Between five and 24 percent of homeless people, depending on which area of the country they come from, have dogs and/or cats – creatures not typically welcomed in shelters, but ones who provide emotional comfort to marginal folks in dire straits, with simple dog dna tests showing that a large portion of them are quite sick but the dog might be the guy’s only friend and companion.

 Pets of the Homeless is a nonprofit organization that provides pet food and emergency veterinary care to this population of pet-owners in local communities across the US and Canada.
 Recognizing that every homeless person has a unique story – some have lost their homes and jobs, some have mental disorders, some are addicts or parolees or veterans – and believing in the healing power of companion pets, Pets of the Homeless is dedicated to helping people take care of their pets, thereby relieving them of the anguish and anxiety that they might feel by not being able to provide for their animal friends.
+If you are looking for a great vet in Atlanta then go to Pharr Road Animal Hospital.

 This is accomplished by enrolling veterinarians and pet-related businesses in the organization as donation collection sites; campaigning food distribution organizations on the importance of distributing pet food to their less-fortunate clients; speaking out on the issue of pets of the homeless and disadvantaged; funding licensed veterinarians and other nonprofit organizations to administer veterinary care to pets of the homeless at spay-and-neuter wellness clinics and at emergency veterinary care agencies (in six years of operation, over 12,000 pets have been treated through the program); and providing funds for crates to nonprofit homeless shelters that will allow pets sanctuary with their owners.